+Macaroni and cheese, like chocolate and wine, can help put almost all of life's problems into perspective.
 For instance, taxes.
 They suck.
 We have to do them every year, and for some, twice.
 Sometimes we get money back and sometimes we have to pay.
 Doing your taxes is like playing Russian roulette - am I going to win? or am I going to lose?
 I guess if you hire an accountant, taxes can be a little more predictable, but what's the fun in that?
-Chances are, if you are doing your taxes you are also and adult, and this means that you can eat mac and cheese anytime you want.
+Chances are if you are doing the taxes you are also an adult, and this means that you can eat mac and cheese anytime you want.
 Breakfast, lunch, and dinner.
 Three times a day, or four, or five.
-You can even stock up on frozen store-bought mac and cheese, and heat it up while watching reruns of Gilmore Girls.
+You can even stock up on frozen store-bought mac and cheese and heat it up while watching reruns of Gilmore Girls.
 There's no shame in that.
 So, maybe taxes aren't that bad after all?

 Speaking of Gilmore Girls, are we excited for the upcoming mini-series - A Year in the Life?
 I am so excited it gives me chills.
 Starting Nov 25, I plan to clear my schedule for the entire week and binge watch the entire season (thank -you Netflix), and then binge-watch it again.
 My mom will be visiting that week, and I know she's not really into Gilmore Girls, so hopefully she will watch it with me or watch Sebastian :) While I binge-watch the entire season, I am of course going to need some deliciously tasty food (frozen store-bought mac and cheese just won't cut it), so what's better than a large casserole of the cheesiest homemade mac and cheese?